-- Continued distress after repeated attempts by you or others to help.
+- Continued distress after attempts by you or others to help.

 It is not unusual to feel uncomfortable referring a student to counseling.
-You may be concerned that the student will be offended or you may have your own reservations about counseling.
-However, students usually respond well to a solid and thoughtful suggestion for counseling, especially if they sought your advice.
+You may be concerned that the student will be offended or embarrassed.
+However, students usually respond well to a solid and thoughtful suggestion for counseling, especially if you are approaching the student from a place of caring, concern and non-judgement.
 The manner in which you present the topic can do a great deal to comfort the student.
-Therefore, it is important that you prepare adequately for the discussion and approach it positively with the belief that it is the best option for the student.
+As such, it is important that you prepare adequately for the discussion and approach it positively with the confidence that it is the best option for the student.

 Tips for referring a student to counseling:

-- Describe specific and objective behaviors you have witnessed that have led you to believe counseling would be beneficial.
+- Describe specific and objective behaviors you have witnessed that have led you to feel concerned about the student.

-- Be firm.
-The student may initially resist the idea, but if you are persistent, he or she often will at least give the idea some thought.
+- Be understanding, yet firm.
+The student may initially resist the idea, but they will at least give the idea some thought if you are persistent.